Sukii/academic-testing-llm/claude/claude-3-haiku/gravity.md

 # What about the particle gravition?
-Is it not the particle or graviational wave that acts like the material thread or agent for the pulling force?
+Is it not the particle or gravitational wave that acts like the material thread or agent for the pulling force?

 That's a great follow-up question.
 The concept of gravitational particles or waves is an important part of the modern understanding of gravity.